There are 10 ways to do anything in Drupal

 - platform requirements to handle traffic and load.

 These aspects are combined into a Specification document.
-It represents the nexus between requiremnts and implementation.
-The specification can then be reviewed by the client and used by developers during the build process specification.
+It represents the nexus between requirements and implementation.
+The specifications can then be reviewed by the client and used by developers during the build process specifications.

 Designing for the future

-The process above is waterfall in the sense that requirments are gathered up from and are crystalised into a specificatoin which then forms part of the roadmap.
-Morpht is able to remain agile with the process because we take a component based approach and have an eye to the future with the solutions we suggest.
+The process above is waterfall in the sense that requirements are gathered up front and are crystallised into a specification which then forms part of the roadmap.
+Morpht is able to remain agile with the process because we take a component-based approach and have an eye to the future with the solutions we suggest.